MARSFOREVER472/Melting_Snowman/README.md

 - **_Using these beginner-friendly web development languages to code the game, we'll walk through each step of the process.
 Whether you're new to coding or a seasoned developer, you'll be able to follow along and create your own version of Melting Snowman._**

 - **_Additionally, including projects in your summary when applying for a software or programming role can be a great way to boost your chances of landing a job._**

+Planning and Preparation
+Before commencing with the coding of your Melting Snowman game, it is crucial to engage in planning and preparation.

+This process involves choosing a programming language and development environment, collecting the necessary resources and tools required for coding the game, and determining the game's features and functionalities.